-Antidepressant medications are prescription only drugs that treat mental illness disorders that entail depressive symptoms.
+Antidepressant medications are prescription-only drugs that treat mental health disorders that entail depressive symptoms.
 There are several different types of antidepressants and each one of them works differently to treat symptoms of depression.
 It can be a difficult process for individuals to find the right antidepressant medication.
 An antidepressant medication that works well for one one person might not work for another.
 It can also be a trial-and-error process when it comes to finding the right dosage of medication.
 If a dose is too low it may not work at all, or if a dose is too high it may induce unwanted side effects.
 It is important to understand the signs your antidepressant dose is too low, so that you can properly talk to your doctor about why your medication may not be working.

 When Do Antidepressants Start To Work?

 Antidepressants normally begin to start working 1 to 2 weeks after beginning to take them.
 It is important to take the medication as prescribed and to make sure not to miss a dose.
 Antidepressants may initially cause some uncomfortable side effects.
 It is important to discuss these side effects with your doctor and to continue taking the medication if your doctor suggests doing so.
 Some initial, common, and temporary side effects of antidepressants include:

 The temporary side effects may be uncomfortable, but if the medication is the right type of medication for you then you will start to feel its benefits.
 Antidepressants could improve overall mood, concentration, and productivity.

 Signs Your Antidepressant Dose Is Too Low Or Isn’t Working